 Case study of a successful sexual assault at work claim.

 Our specialist abuse team were approached by a woman who had been the victim of sexual assault at work by a male senior member of staff.
 This man had made sexual advances towards her, repeatedly groped her, demanded sex and used crude language.

 She found the assault extremely frightening and traumatic.
 The following day, she felt unable to go to work for fear of this man and decided to report the assault to her employer.
 She also made a formal report to the Police.
 A criminal investigation followed and the man was charged with sexual offences.
 Thankfully, he pleaded guilty and the woman did not need to give evidence at a criminal trial.
 He was placed on the Sex Offenders Register.

 When reporting a serious crime such as a sexual assault at work, you would expect the matter to be dealt with in a sensitive and an appropriate manner.
-However, Rachel was saddened to hear that her client’s employer had laughed when she told them what happened.
+However, we were saddened to hear that our client’s employer had laughed when she told them what happened.

 During our conversations with the woman we discovered that the assault had not been the first incident of inappropriate behaviour from this man.
 In fact, he had been behaving towards her in a sexual manner for a number of months before his conduct escalated to the assault.